 The effects of the new laws meant to protect children ultimately put them out of sight and, in the most extreme cases, out of mind for parents.

-Chapter two: What exactly happens to someone in a hot car?
+What exactly happens to someone in a hot car?:

 In a hot, sweltering parking lot on another baking July summer afternoon, Ravi Maini and Andrew Nix prepare for an experiment that is crazy in every sense of the term.
 The two Cy-Fair Volunteer firefighters are going to lock themselves in the cab of a fire engine with no air conditioning and the windows rolled up for as long as their bodies will allow, all to raise awareness for children and pets that are left in hot cars.